httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 produce the effect on a connection in this context.
 These fields SHOULD be removed when constructing a binary message.
-However, they do not cause a message to be invalid ({{invalid}}); permitting these fields allows a binary message to capture the content of a messages that are exchanged in a protocol context.
+However, they do not cause a message to be invalid ({{invalid}}); permitting these fields allows a binary message to capture messages that are exchanged in a protocol context.

 Like HTTP/2, this format has an exception for the combination of multiple instances of the `Cookie` field.
 Instances of fields with the ASCII-encoded